Noel Devine: Early life

-Collegiate career
+College career

 Freshman season

 Devine got his first chance to play in the 4th quarter of West Virginia's season opener against Western Michigan.
-Devine showed his speed as he beat the defense to the corner as he went 23 yards after spinning off of a defender.
+Devine showed his speed as he beat the defense to the corner as he went 23 yards after spinning off a defender.
 Devine scored his first collegiate touchdown on an 8-yard run to score WVU's final score, as the #3 ranked Mountaineers beat Western Michigan 62–24.
 Devine finished the game with 7 carries for 44 yards and a reception for 19 yards.

 In the second game of the season, Devine helped the WVU seal a 4th quarter victory over in-state rival Marshall.
 Devine only had 5 carries, but managed to rack up 76 yards and 2 touchdowns to help the third-ranked Mountaineers beat the Thundering Herd 48–23.
 Devine also had two kickoff returns for 40 yards.
 His longest run of the day was 39 yards.